kurdin/console-remote/README.md

 ##Remote JavaScript <a href="http://console.re">Console.Re</a> Connector script for advanced realtime logging, debugging and testing.

 Send log, debug or test information from any webpage, web application or node.js server to remote logger.
-View output results on any device: tablet, phone or on desktop in a separate, browser window at http://console.re/project-channel-name
+View output results on any device: tablet, phone or desktop in a separate browser window at http://console.re/project-channel-name

 Connector script extends `console` object adding new methods for sending messages to remote logger with: